Tom and ..?

 The fault here was less the character than the creators, as Stephanie was pretty much given the role with the intent of setting up her eventual (and ultimately undone) death, necessitating that she was less than capable.

-Thankfully, the character was redeemed for a short while in Bryan Q. Miller's fondly remembered Batgirl series.
+Thankfully, the character was redeemed for a short while in Bryan Q. Miller's fondly remembered Batgirl series and she's taking up the Batgirl mantle again along with her friend Cassandra Cain and the original Batgirl Barbara Gordon.

 5. The Pre-Crisis Earth-2 Robin